-Considerations when Importing a Car from the USA to France
+Considerations when Importing a Car from America

-The tax system for car and vehicle purchases in the US varies from state to state and differs from that in France and Europe.
-Importing a car from the USA or another non-European Union (EU) country into France involves several steps and considerations, including taxes, import duties, vehicle compliance, and French car insurance.
+Originally posted on & updated on 11th November, 2024The tax system for car and vehicle purchases in the US varies from state to state and differs from that in France and Europe.
+Importing a car from the USA or another non-European Union (EU) country for driving in France involves several steps and considerations, including taxes, import duties, vehicle compliance, and car insurance.

 Importing foreign and vintage cars can be very exciting as there’s a wide range of vehicles and options that may not be available in Europe.
 In addition, many people have relocated to France with their special beloved vehicles, some with entire car collections.